-I can't offer a masterclass, but I can tell you what has worked for us, a family of four, with not-very-smart slimline domestic dishwashers as of November 2009 (and now 2017 on the ZDS2010)!
+This is not a masterclass.
+But I can tell you what has worked for us, a family of four.
+We have a not-very-smart midrange slimline domestic dishwasher.
+This is what we do as of November 2009, updated 2017 for our new dishwasher.

-(Shortly after writing this our old DW24 dishwasher packed up (2009/12/12), and given that it had already been repaired at least once, and had shown signs of going dangerously insane, we ordered a replacement ZDS2010 which we have reviewed.)
+(Shortly after writing this our old DW24 dishwasher packed up (2009/12/12).
+It had already been repaired at least once.
+It had shown signs of going dangerously insane.
+So we ordered a replacement ZDS2010 which we have reviewed.)

 The basics are very simple:

-- Run your dishwasher only when it's full if possible because you get more for the detergent and energy that goes in.
+- Run your dishwasher only when it is full if possible.
+You get more for the detergent and energy that goes in.

-- Run the coolest/quickest programme that will do the job because heating water uses almost all of the energy consumed.
+- Run the coolest/quickest programme that will do the job.
+Heating water uses almost all of the wash energy.

-- Choose a programme that lets your dishes dry in the air since a 'thermal dry' uses a fair bit of energy and is usually not needed if you have time and/or a dish rack for recalcitrant items.
+- Choose a programme that lets your dishes dry in the air.
+A 'thermal dry' uses a fair bit of energy and is usually not needed.
+Especially if you have time and/or a dish rack for tricky items.

-These last two steps for us save us about 1/3rd (0.86kWh instead of 1.27kWh) of our total energy consumption per load, using 'Quickwash' at 65°C in our old machine which was too ancient to have cooler washes (in our new machine the "ECO" 50°C cycle generally works very well).
-Note that you probably can't use water above 45°C for hand-washing, so anything hotter than that in the dishwasher is likely to give a better wash and kill more bugs...
+These last two steps for us save us about 1/3rd (0.86kWh instead of 1.27kWh) of our total energy consumption per load.
+I was using 'Quickwash' at 65°C in our old machine which was too ancient to have cooler washes.
+(In our new machine the "ECO" 50°C cycle generally works very well.)
+You probably can't use water much above 45°C for hand-washing.
+So anything hotter than that in the dishwasher is likely to give a better wash and kill more bugs...